 The Development Trends reports are annual reports that identify projects that add more than $1 million in building value over a one-year period along the 22 TOD corridors in Cuyahoga County.
 These reports serve to show trends in TOD investment in Cuyahoga County.

-The 2025 Edition of the Development Trends on TOD Corridors report looks at data between 2019 and 2024.
-New to this year’s development trends document: developments were visually analyzed to determine whether they conform to criteria for transit-oriented design.
+The 2026 Edition of the Development Trends on TOD Corridors report looks at data between 2019 and 2025.
+Each development within Cuyahoga County that had more than $1 million in added building value in 2025 was analyzed to determine whether they conform to criteria for transit-oriented design.
 These criteria include the following: TOD must be multiple stories, close to the street, parking located to the rear or side, a TOD-friendly use or mix of uses, and a front-facing building entrance.

-Since 2019, Cuyahoga County has seen 161 new TOD projects, including new construction and redeveloping existing buildings into TOD-friendly uses.
-Data shows that new investments in TOD is increasing with 2024 having the most TOD investment ($298m) since 2019.
+Since 2019, Cuyahoga County has seen 122 new TOD projects, including new construction and redeveloping existing buildings into TOD-friendly uses.
+Data shows that new investments in TOD are increasing with 2025 having the most TOD investment ($324 million) since 2019.

 Core findings from the report include:

-- In 2024 alone, $298 million was invested in new TOD development, which is higher than any year since 2019, signifying the increased desire to build along frequent transit lines.
+- In 2025 alone, $324 million was invested in new TOD development, which is the highest since tracking started in 2019, signifying the increased desire to build along frequent transit lines.

-- The City of Cleveland has seen the most TOD development since 2019, with 92.8% of all new TOD built there.
-Between 2019 and 2024, just 4 communities in Cuyahoga County have had at least one major TOD project; Cleveland, Lakewood, Cleveland Heights, and Shaker Heights.
+- The City of Cleveland has seen the most TOD development since 2019, with 91% of all new TOD built there.
+Between 2019 and 2025, just five communities in Cuyahoga County have had at least one major TOD project; Cleveland, Lakewood, Cleveland Heights, Rocky River, and Shaker Heights.

 Previous Development Trends Documents